AleksaZatezalo/Impersonator-Shell/README.md

 # Impersonator Shell

-A sophisticated security assessment tool that leverages Windows token manipulation for post-exploitation analysis.
+The Impersonator Shell is a post-exploitation security assessment tool that leverages Windows token manipulation.
 This project combines the functionality of traditional penetration testing tools with advanced Windows API integration for seamless privilege escalation capabilities.

 ## Key Features

 - **Native Token Manipulation**: Utilizes Windows API for token operations without requiring external tools.
 - **Zero External Dependencies**: Operates using only native Windows components.

-- **Credential Dumping**:  Dumps credentials from the lsass process by using of the MiniDumpWriteDump API Call.
+We are looking to expand the Impersonator Shell with the following:

+- Dumping passwords with LSASS
+- Maintaining Persistance with the Windows API
+- Process Injection

 ### Compilation